 The gyozas were also a success.
 At least the taste, the looks could still be improved. 🙂

 This Japanese cooking class was definitely a unique experience.
-As we expected it is really not easy to find all the ingredients at home but it was certainly worth to learn about the healthy Japanese cuisine.
+As we expected it is really not easy to find all the ingredients at home but it was certainly worth learning about healthy Japanese cuisine.

 If you like following a cooking class, take a look at these cooking classes that you can take around the world.

 What did we think about Japanese cuisine in general?

 Japanese cuisine surprised us in a positive way.
 Ok, we didn’t like everything equally but thanks to the large variety there were also a lot of things that we did like.
 And what struck us after 3 weeks in Japan is that we didn’t long once for some familiar Belgian food.
 Something that we did experience in many other countries that had a less diverse kitchen.